Bayesian Regret Minimization in Offline Bandits

-The recent chance-constrained optimization literature is mostly focused on chance constraints in which the function is concave or linear in the uncertain parameter~\cite{Gupta2019,Bertsimas2021}.
-However, the chance constraint in the regret minimization problem is convex, preventing us from using these methods.
-Another approach to non-concave chance-constrained optimization is to resort to scenario-based or sample-based methods~(e.g.,~\cite{Calafiore2005,Nemirovski2006,Luedtke2008,Brown2020}).
-We briefly discuss these methods in Section~\ref{sec:algo} and outline two possible scenario-based formulations for the regret minimization problem in \cref{sec:scen-based-algor}.
-Such sample-based formulations are very general, simple to implement and work well in practice.
-However, they scale poorly to larger problems and cannot be used to derive new theoretical insights.
-The closest result to our work is the Bernstein technique for bounding linear chance-constrained programs~\cite{Nemirovski2007,Pinter1989}, which is a special case of one of our bounds.
+The recent chance-constrained optimization literature is mostly focused on constraints in which the function is concave or linear in the uncertain parameter~\cite{Gupta2019, Bertsimas2021}.
+However, the chance constraint in the Bayesian regret minimization problem is convex, preventing us from using these methods.
+Another non-concave chance-constrained optimization approach is to resort to scenario-based or sample-based methods~\cite{Calafiore2005, Nemirovski2006, Luedtke2008, Brown2020}.
+We briefly discuss these methods in \cref{sec:baseline-algorithms}.
+Such sample-based formulations are general, simple to implement and work well in practice.
+However, they scale poorly to large problems, provide no theoretical insights, and struggle to compute randomized policies.
+The closest result to our work is the Bernstein technique for bounding linear chance-constrained programs~\cite{Nemirovski2007, Pinter1989}, which is a special case of one of our bounds.